ColineRoyaux/Galaxy_tool_projects/Tuto_AB1_Sanger/tutorial.md

 >    - Change the name from "New File" to "Primer file"
 >    - Click **Start**
 >
+>
+>    Note these primer sequences were invented for the purpose of the tutorial, it is not the sequences used in the publication.
+>
 {: .hands_on}

 # Prepare primer data